bb1/EDTH-ctrl_sea/data_sources/ais/db/SCHEMA.md

 ### 1. `object` - Main Object Archive

-**Purpose:** Central table that stores all incoming AIS object metadata.
-Each record represents the object that emitted the message.
+**Purpose:** Central table that stores all incoming AIS object metadata that we decided to persist (position reports and ship metadata messages).

 **Key Fields:**
 - `id` - UUID identifier for each object message